BeatsuDev/showcase-projects/README.md

-# Programming Interests Showcase Repository
+# Local projects archive
-A collection of projects to showcase my interests in programming.
+An archive of projects I've had lying around on my computer